Skip to main content

 6. Select the Authentication Method your partners will use to authenticate to the Local SFTP Server.

-7. Select the Public Key you created earlier from the Credentials Name (Host Key) dropdown.
+7. Select the Private Key you created earlier from the Credentials Name (Host Key) dropdown.

 8. Optionally select ciphers and other algorithms, or use the default, using the table below as a guide.